mohamadk12/Gitcoin-hub-1/README.md

 # ---------------------
 # Replace with your wn information
 GITHUB_TOKEN = "your_personal_access_token
-REPO = "username/repo_name"  # Example: myuser/myrepo
+REPO = "username/repo_name"  # Example: myuser/myrepo g
 TITLE = "New automated issue"4
 BODY = "This is a test issue created via the GitHub API."
 # -------------------------